weiyangtham/wytham/content/home/about.md

 # Biography

-I am a Ph.D.
-Candidate in economics at The Ohio State University.
+I am a postdoc at the [Laboratory for Innovation Science at Harvard (LISH)](https://lish.harvard.edu/).
 My research lies at the intersection of labor economics and innovation, with implications for urban and public economics.
 I am also an R enthusiast.

-You can find my CV [here](/pdf/wytham_cv_web.pdf) and my job market paper [here](/pdf/uncertainty.pdf).
+You can find my CV [here](/pdf/wytham_cv_web.pdf).